audihus/AI-Prototype/README.md

 ## 🗂️ Data Structure

-The chatbot uses a simple JSON-like structure stored in `RULES_DATA`:
+The chatbot uses a simple JSON-like structure stored in data.json:

 ```python
 {